MichaelDBA/Global-Temporary-Tables-For-PG/readme.md

 `GRANT ALL on testing.globaltemp1 TO public;`<br/>
 `GRANT ALL on testing.globaltemp2 TO public;`
 <br/><br/>
-## Example 2: Work with the transaction persistent user-defined GTT
+## Example: Work with the transaction persistent user-defined GTT
 Show search path<br/>
 `show search_path;`<br/>
    search_path<br/>